basilhussain/stackable-headers-3d/README.md

 * Pin Thickness
 * Pin Length

 All dimensional parameters are specified in millimetres (mm).
 Also note that some values of certain parameters may not result in a sensible model!
-For instance, the model has not been tested with a pin itch of anything other than 2.54 mm.
+For instance, the model has not been tested with a pin pitch of anything other than 2.54 mm.
 Other parameters in the sheet are simply for calculation of other dimensions based on the figures above and should not be modified.

 # How to Export in STEP Format